w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

-This requirement also applies to **<INS>[platform software]</INS>** that interprets pointer actions (i.e. this does not apply to actions that are required to operate the assistive technology).</div>
+This requirement also applies to **<INS>[platform software]</INS>** , such as user agents, assistive technology software, and operating systems.
+Each layer is responsible for its own pointer actions only, not for those in an underlying layer..</div>

 ##### pointer-cancellation

 ###### Applying SC 2.5.2 Pointer Cancellation to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.2](https://www.w3.org/WAI/WCAG22/Understanding/pointer-cancellation.html#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and for non-web platform software by replacing "web content" with "platform software".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.2](https://www.w3.org/WAI/WCAG22/Understanding/pointer-cancellation.html#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software".

 With these substitutions, the notes would read: